 Pros:

-- Fast drying and curing time: In the worst-case scenario, you can have a brand new garage floor finished ready for use in the next twenty-four hours.
+- Fast drying and curing time: In the worst-case scenario, you can have a brand new garage floor finished and ready for use in the next twenty-four hours.

 - High gloss finish: In terms of sheen, polyaspartic will give you an as good as new appearance with a high gloss polish.